ericproffitt/TopicModelsVB.jl/README.md

 trimcorp!(corp::Corpus; lex::Bool=true, terms::Bool=true, users::Bool=true, readers::Bool=true)
 # Those values which appear in the indicated fields of documents, yet don't appear in the corpus dictionaries, are removed.

-compactcorp!(corp::Corpus; lex::Bool=true, users::Bool=true, alphabet::Bool=true)
+compactcorp!(corp::Corpus; lex::Bool=true, users::Bool=true, alphabetize::Bool=true)
 # Compact a corpus by relabeling lex and/or userkeys so that they form a unit range.
-# If alphabet=true the lex and/or user dictionaries are alphabetized.
+# If alphabetize=true the lex and/or user dictionaries are alphabetized.

 padcorp!(corp::Corpus; lex::Bool=true, users::Bool=true)
 # Pad a corpus by entering generic values for lex and/or userkeys which appear in documents but not in the lex/user dictionaries.